 By John Brantingham

 John Brantingham is the first poet laureate of Sequoia and Kings Canyon National Park.
 His work has been featured in hundreds of magazines and in Writer’s Almanac and The Best Small Fictions 2016.
-He has published eight books of poetry and fiction including “The Green of Sunset” from Moon Tide Press.
-He teaches at Mt.
-San Antonio College.
+He has published 11 books of poetry and fiction, including “The Green of Sunset” from Moon Tide Press.